AGO South Entrance and Grange Park Pavilions

 Completed 2017

-• 2019 – Toronto Urban Design Awards - Award of Excellence, Large Places and/or Neighbourhood Designs
+2019 – City of Toronto, Toronto Urban Design Awards, Award of Excellence, Large Places and/or Neighbourhood Designs

-The exterior of the new south entrance features a canopy of Muntz metal, a living material that will shift naturally from gold to bronze.
+The exterior of the new south entrance features a canopy of Muntz metal, a living material that naturally shifts in colour from gold to bronze.

-The rich materials used in the interior, including the oak millwork and locally sourced Algonquin limestone, allow for a seamless extension of the existing space.
+The rich materials used in the interior, including oak millwork and locally sourced Algonquin limestone, create a seamless extension of the existing space.

-HPA designed three pavilions on the east side of the park which are used as public washrooms, staff areas, and maintenance space.
-The pod-like pavilions are arranged to highlight the surrounding landscape and integrate into the existing park with a resilient and elegant hardwood exterior.
+HPA designed three pavilions on the east side of the park, which serve as public washrooms, staff areas, and maintenance spaces.
+The pod-like structures are arranged to highlight the surrounding landscape and integrate into the existing park with a resilient, elegant hardwood exterior.